Doo-Bop

-Doo-Bop is the last studio album by American jazz trumpeter Miles Davis.
+Doo-Bop is a studio album by American jazz trumpeter Miles Davis.
 It was recorded with hip hop producer Easy Mo Bee and released posthumously on June 30, 1992, by Warner Bros.
 Records.
 The album was received unfavorably by most critics, although it won a Grammy Award for Best R&B Instrumental Performance the following year.

 Background

 The project stemmed from Davis sitting in his New York City apartment in the summer with the windows open, listening to the sound of the streets.
 He wanted to record an album of music that captured these sounds.
 In early 1991, Davis called up his friend Russell Simmons and asked him to find some young producers who could help create this kind of music, leading to Davis's collaboration with Easy Mo Bee.

 At the time of Davis's death in 1991, only six pieces for the album had been completed.
 Easy Mo Bee was asked by Warner Bros. to take some of the unreleased trumpet performances (stemming from the unreleased 1985 album Rubberband, which was later released as an album in 2019), and build tracks that Davis "would have loved" around the recordings.
 The album's posthumous tracks (as stated in the liner notes) are "High Speed Chase" and "Fantasy".
 A reprise of the song "Mystery" rounded out the album's nine-track length.